-Male Players Have 'More Responsibility' Than Women, U.S. Soccer Says In Court Filings
+U.S. Soccer Apologizes For Saying Male Players Have 'More Responsibility' Than Women

 The next hearing in the case is scheduled for March 30 in the U.S. District Court for the Central District of California.
 The case is set to go to trial in early May.

-Prior to that happening the team is set to take to the pitch Wednesday evening in Frisco, Texas, as part of the SheBelieves Cup invitational tournament, facing off against Japan.
+The team played Wednesday evening in Frisco, Texas, as part of the SheBelieves Cup invitational tournament, facing off against Japan.

-The team is currently 2-0 after defeating England and Spain in earlier group stage rounds.
+The team was 2-0 after defeating England and Spain in earlier group stage rounds.

 The U.S. Women's National Team has already qualified for the 2020 Olympics this summer.